 (Please see our class pages link above for up to date termly topic webs and planning letters)

 The Government has laid down clear guidelines for what should be taught in schools.
 Our Foundation Stage children cover all areas of the Foundation Stage Curriculum which prepares them for their development through the National Curriculum.
 This framework, the National Curriculum, contains eleven subjects, with a significant proportion of time being devoted to the development of children’s literacy and numeracy skills.

-In addition, Citizenship and Health Education are taught (PSHE).
+In addition, Personal, Social, Health & Citizenship Education (PSHCE) are taught through a scheme of work called Jigsaw (see summary document below).
 At St Nicolas we also teach Modern Foreign Languages (MFL) in Years 3 to 6.

 We teach the children through a programme of subject-centred work (e.g. Mathematics) and integrated work, where subjects are combined together to make the links in learning.
 Our teachers prepare yearly and termly ‘curriculum plans’ as well as weekly lesson plans.
 An overview of each term’s planned work is published for parents and is available on the school website.